 Because Smart Accounts are components, it also means that they can include built-in logic.
 One key feature built-in to Smart Accounts is the ability to allow multi-factor control, and multi-factor recovery of control (if one or more factors are lost by the user).
 A factor is simply a source of a private key – whether a key held in the Radix Wallet on a user’s phone, a seed phrase, a Ledger hardware wallet device, a Yubikey, or more.
 By combining multiple factors, we can build robust security patterns without requiring the user to protect (and not lose) a single all-or-nothing seed phrase.

-Multi-factor control and recovery is made possible because Smart Accounts may be controlled by a special asset called a “badge” rather than only with a single private key (or seed phrase).
+Multi-factor control and recovery is made possible because Smart Accounts may be controlled by a resource that is used for authorization, called a “badge” rather than only with a single private key (or seed phrase).
 That controlling badge may then be given to another component called an Access Controller that provides for highly flexible definition of the factors that must be provided for that badge to be produced to control the Smart Account.
 For example, a key held on a user’s mobile phone might be given permission to be the “primary” that can withdraw tokens from a Smart Account, while a combination of other factors might be required to change the “primary” to a different one, if that phone is lost.

 The Radix Wallet makes it easy for users to configure the multi-factor rules for the Smart Accounts (via Access Controllers) with a simple UI similar to familiar multi-factor setup used on websites.
 But in the end, enforcement of these rules is done on the Radix network itself, and does not rely on the wallet or any external centralized system.